 Testosterone and Libido

-At some point in their lives, most women will experience a decrease in desire or interest for intimacy.
+At some point in their lives, most women will experience a decrease in desire or interest for intimacy and low libido.
+It is also important to understand what causes low libido in women.
 This is only expedited with mounting estrogens dominating the body and natural testosterone stores becoming diminished.
 This can lead to overall fatigue, flattened mood, and lack of energy.
 Since it has positive impacts on our brain connectivity, it directly influences our sexual functioning at a core and central level (sexual desire, fantasy, thoughts, etc.).
 It also increases blood flow to our genitals which assists with arousal, sensation, and orgasm.